 One benefit of this particular colloquy is that, for once, we are in agreement in large areas of the analysis, which makes this more an analytical than a polemical exercise.
 I am on a quest for political insight (I like to call it a “vision quest”), and I find these colloquies with intelligent liberals very valuable.
 Along these lines, for example, I have subscribed to, and been reading, Dissent magazine.
 It’s been a bit disappointing as far as intellectual content, frankly, though this debate between the editors of Dissent and the new American Affairs is quite interesting (although I think it does show the addiction to identity politics on the Left that you deny exists).
 But my point is not the substance of that debate, but to thank you for responding at length in that it helps me in my quest.

 You, of course, are a man of practical politics.
 Some of what you say on a strictly factual level seems not to comport with the reality of Republican politics with which I am familiar—but I am not very familiar at all with modern Republican politics, so perhaps my reality is false.
 Thus, you ascribe current Republican dominance at the state and local level to “national GOP leaders and their allies on the right [who] patiently planned, funded, and organized campaigns starting at the local and school board level. . . .”
 If true, for the most part such a set of campaigns has escaped me, especially to the extent it is nationally directed.
 (It also seems to contradict your assertion that recent “white identity politics” is what actually drives Republican success, but more on that later.)
 Most Republican politics seems, to me, far more reactive and locally oriented, and state and local success much more the result of voters simply preferring what Republicans have to offer.
-This is most definitely true in Indiana, but to be honest, I can’t speak from firsthand knowledge beyond that.
+This is most definitely true in my state, but to be honest, I can’t speak from firsthand knowledge beyond that.
 Nonetheless, this Republican prowess at long-term organizing seems to me to be mostly a liberal chimera, similar to Lilla’s describing in loving detail a totally mythical educational network among conservatives in the 1980s and 1990s.
 Hardcore organizing for political gain in the modern world, especially because it’s often driven by ideology and the hard work of people who obtain meaning through this work, seems to me to be much more the province of liberals—see, e.g., Obama’s career (I am currently reading Garrow’s Rising Star, which is quite good, if heinously long), or the description of retail politics in Colorado in The Blueprint.
 Republicans are generally organizationally incompetent—that’s certainly what we were told in the aftermath of Romney’s campaign and during the most recent campaign, and why they would magically be more competent at lower levels isn’t clear to me.
 If I’m right, that lends some support to Lilla’s argument, in that voters may be voting Republican simply because of Democratic failure to accurately gauge and guide “public sentiment.”
 You reject Lilla’s argument that public sentiment is repelled, rather than captured, by modern liberalism.
 But maybe state and local results are the best evidence for it.